ACayet/Prep-eat/README.md

 * @Angular/cli installed globaly (Works with Angular cli V11.0.5)
 * NodeJS with npm (Works with NodeJS V16.14)

+### Dev and Prod environnements files

+The files `environment.ts` and `environment.prod.ts` are used respectively for development and production build.
+They contains the following keys :

+* `apiURL` - The API Url used in the application to request receipes, users, favorites etc...
+* `apiDomain` - The domain name where the API is deployed to be used as a whitelisted domain to be used with user's bearer tokens

 ### Make the front-end start

 * First, go in the `Front/` folder